anhvi02/GlintScraping/README.md

 -- What is this? --
-A project to scrape data, which is job details in Viet Nam, from Glints Glint is an online talent recruitment and career discovery platform headquartered in Singapore.
+A project to scrape data, which is job details in Viet Nam, from Glints.
+Glint is an online talent recruitment and career discovery platform headquartered in Singapore.
 It is a platform for young talent to build up their career readiness through internships and graduate jobs; developing skill sets required in different careers.